-You have several prints of the file, and if someone (could be your colleague, team member, or employee concerned) modifies it online, but your Employee Directory file doesn’t show last modification time, it will be difficult for you to know which version of the prints is the most updated.
-Having your file showing you the last time it was modified will make your work easier.
+Now, if someone modifies the file online, but your Employee Directory doesn't show the last modification time, it becomes challenging to identify which version of your printed files is the most up-to-date.
+Displaying the last time your file was modified will make your work much easier.

-If you simply want to see the creation time and last modification timcreae in Excel (for Excel 2016), the way to do it is just to:- Click on “File”
+If you simply want to see the creation time and last modification time of your Excel file, it's quite simple:

 - Select “Info”